Board Policies

 AMENDED February 22, 2011, Motion No. 9781, 9782

-Our Vision: A Community of Colleges—Colleges for the Community—working collectively and responsibly to meet the life-long learning needs of our diverse students and communities.
+• Supports the shared vision of the Maricopa Community Colleges: "colleges for the community - working collectively and responsibly to meet the life-long learning needs of diverse students and communities."

 AMENDED December 13, 2005, Motion No. 9350